GauravChaddha1996/CDSRecyclerView/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Click--Drag--Swipe%20(CDS)%20RecyclerView-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/4897)
 ## Description

-CDS Recycler View is a recycler view with item click, item long press, drag and swipe functionality.
+CDS Recycler View is a recycler view with item click, item long press, drag, swipe and load more listener functionality.

-It provides setter functions for item clicks, item long press, drag complete listeners( listener called when drag of an item completes),swipe complete listeners( listeners called when an item is swiped off).It also provide add and remove built-in functions for the recycler view adapter.
+It provides setter functions for item clicks, item long press, drag complete listeners( listener called when drag of an item completes),swipe complete listeners( listeners called when an item is swiped off) and setter and removal functions for load more listener.
+It also provide add and remove built-in functions for the recycler view adapter.

 ## Gradle Usage